A 200dB FoM 4-to-5GHz Cryogenic Oscillator with an Automatic Common-Mode Resonance Calibration for Quantum Computing Applications

 Conference Paper (2020)

-Jiang Gong (OLD QCD/Charbon Lab)
+Jiang Gong (TU Delft - OLD QCD/Charbon Lab)

-Yue chen (Student TU Delft)
+Yue Chen (Student TU Delft)

-E Charbon (École Polytechnique Fédérale de Lausanne, InteI)
+Edoardo Charbon (École Polytechnique Fédérale de Lausanne, InteI)

 Research Group